Veterans get free haircuts on Veterans Day

 WICHITA, Kan.
-(KSNW) – In honor of Veterans Day, this Monday, De’Ville’s Barbershop kept their doors open to provide free haircuts to veterans, despite the fact that they’re closed on Mondays.
+(KSNW) – In honor of Veterans Day, De’Ville’s Barbershop kept their doors open to provide free haircuts to veterans, despite the fact that they’re closed on Mondays.

 De’ville’s Barbershop has been giving free haircuts to veterans for two years now and says they want to continue this tradition for years to come.